Using Kerberos Authentication

 Install the Kerberos packages on the HAWQ master.

-option specifies the keytab file on the HAWQ master.# kinit -k -t gpdb-kerberos.keytab gpadmin/kerberos-gpdb@KRB.EXAMPLE.COM
+kinitto request a ticket using the keytab file on the HAWQ master forgpadmin/kerberos-gpdb@KRB.EXAMPLE.COM.
+The-toption specifies the keytab file on the HAWQ master.# kinit -k -t gpdb-kerberos.keytab gpadmin/kerberos-gpdb@KRB.EXAMPLE.COMUse the Kerberos utility

 Set up HAWQ with Kerberos for PSQL